-It may be possible that there are no people who usually reside in one particular area and who work in another particular area.
-This is particularly so if you are cross-classifying Place of Work data with other variables such as occupation, industry and method of travel to work.
+It may be that no people resided in one particular area and worked in another area.
+This is common when cross-classifying POWP data with other variables such as occupation, industry and MTWP.

 I am trying to get a reasonable comparison with other survey data

-Be careful of the geography you are using.
-If you are trying to compare to other surveys, double check the definition of the geography for each.
-The area of the 'postcode' of one may not necessarily match up with the ASGS.
+Be mindful of the geography you are using.
+If you are trying to compare Census data to other surveys, double check the definition of the geography for each.

 My totals don't add up

 Be careful when validating against employed totals.
-Reasons for figures not adding up include:
+Figures may not add up for the following reasons:

-- If using 1996 data, DNSP must be used in conjunction with DNZP to fully define the DNZs
+- if using 1996 data, Work destination study area (DZSP) must be used in conjunction with Work destination zone (DZNP) to fully define the DZNs

-Place of Work data has been produced since 1971, however the destination zones have been redefined on each occasion to take into account changes and growth within each state and territory.
-Therefore data is not comparable across Censuses.
+Place of work data has been produced since 1971, however the DZNs have been redefined after each Census to account for changes and growth within each state and territory.
+This means data is not comparable across censuses.
 Other reasons include:

-- Data was not available at Destination Zone level prior to 2011, except by customised data request.
+- data was not available at DZNs level prior to 2011, except by customised data request

-- Prior to 1986, all data was at the LGA level rather than SLA level.
+- prior to 1986, all data was at the LGA level rather than Statistical Local Area (SLA) level.
 This is because the Australian Statistical Geography Classification was first introduced during the 1986 Census.

-- Furthermore, prior to 2001 Journey to Work data was available only for those people who lived and worked within study areas.
-Those who worked outside the study area (but were enumerated within it) were coded as 'Worked Outside Study Area'.
-Those persons enumerated outside the study areas were not included in the data, regardless of where they worked.
+- prior to 2001 data on journey to work was available only for those people who lived and worked within study areas.
+Those who worked outside the study area (but were enumerated within it) were coded as 'Worked outside study area'.
+People enumerated outside study areas were not included in the data, regardless of where they worked.

-Statistical Areas Level 1 (SA1) and destination zones should only be attempted for specific areas of interest.
+SA1 and DZNs should only be attempted for specific areas of interest.

-It is important to calculate cell counts before attempting a Place of Work table as they can very easily exceed the maximum table size recommendation of being equal to or less than the target population (i.e. employed persons, or a subset thereof).
+It is important to calculate cell counts before attempting a Place of work table as they can very easily exceed the maximum table size recommendation.
+The recommendation is that they are equal to or less than the target population (i.e. employed persons, or a subset thereof).